 Soon after Midge was busy producing and writing with and for various artists, both established and unsigned, at his studio in Bath, and writing music for films.
 Other duties included the 'Music for Montserrat' benefit at the Royal Albert Hall alongside Sir Paul McCartney, Elton John and Eric Clapton, and a performance for the launch of the Hard Rock Hotel in Bali.

-Midge Ure organised the Live 8 concerts in 2005 with Bob Geldof, with the aim of pressuring the G8 leaders into following his recipe for ending world poverty.
+Midge Ure organised the Live 8 concerts in 2005, again with Sir Bob Geldof, with the aim of pressuring the G8 leaders into following his recipe for ending world poverty.
 Also in 2005 he was made an Officer of the Order of the British Empire (OBE) for services to music and charity.